-Confirmed case: An illness in one person that is confirmed by laboratory testing or by linking it to another laboratory-confirmed case.
-That means a case can be confirmed if the person has been exposed to a known, contagious infection.
-For example, if a child in your household tested positive for the swine flu, and you develop the same symptoms, you would be considered a confirmed case.
+Confirmed case: An illness in one person that is confirmed by a lab test or by linking it to another case that was confirmed in a lab.
+A case can be confirmed if the person was exposed to a known, contagious infection.
+For example, if tests show a child in your household has swine flu, and you get the same symptoms, you would be a confirmed case.

 Swine Flu Outbreak: Get the Facts